-Debórah Dwork is the Rose Professor of Holocaust History and Founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University.
+Debórah Dwork is the inaugural Rose Professor of Holocaust History and Founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University.
 Internationally renowned for her scholarship, she is also a leading authority on university education in this field.
 She envisioned and grew the Strassler Center into the pre-eminent institution for doctoral training in Holocaust History and Genocide Studies.
-Professor Dwork will serve as the J.B. and Maurice C. Shapiro Senior Scholar-in-Residence at the United States Holocaust Memorial Museum for the 2017-2018 academic year.
+Now Senior Research Scholar at Clark, Professor Dwork is honored to serve as the Bildner Scholar at Rutgers University in Fall 2019.

 One of the first historians to record Holocaust survivors’ oral histories and to use their narratives as a scholarly source, Dwork explores the social and cultural history of the Holocaust.
 Her books include the now classic Children With A Star, translated into many languages and the subject of a CBC documentary.
 Recognizing that history focused on the adult world and that children were seen as future participants in that realm, Dwork imagined a new “child-centered” approach.
 A wholly original theoretical development, Dwork’s child-centered history opened a fresh area of historical investigation.